-Mr. Wei Ming (Chairman) (appointed as a Director on 7 February 2018 and designated as a non-executive Director and the Chairman on 7 May 2018)
+Mr. Wei Ming (Chairman)

-Mr. Moo Kai Pong (appointed on 29 March 2019)

-Mr. Lo Chi Wang (appointed on 29 March 2019)

-Mr. Wu Kin San Alfred (appointed on 29 March 2019)
+Mr. Moo Kai Pong Mr. Lo Chi Wang Mr. Wu Kin San Alfred

 In accordance with the article 84 of the Articles, one-third of the Directors for the time being (or, if their number is not a multiple of three (3), the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
 The Directors to retire by rotation shall include (so far as necessary to ascertain the number of directors to retire by rotation) any Director who wishes to retire and not to offer himself for re-election.
 Any further Directors so to retire shall be those of the other Directors subject to retirement by rotation who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.
-Any Director appointed by the Board pursuant to article 83(3) of the Articles as set out below shall not be taken into account in determining which particular Directors or the number of Directors who are to retire by rotation.